algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 **Question:** What is a logical operation?

-**Answer:** A logical operation is an operation that can be performed on one or more logical operands and that produces a logical result.
+**Answer:** A logical operation is an operation that can be performed on one or more logical operands[^20] and that produces a logical result.

 #### 2.4.7.1 - Logical AND